Canberra Environmental Biosecurity Roundtable report 2018

 - developing a national priority list for environmental pests and diseases

 - finalising emergency response deeds for aquatic animals and exotic production weeds

 - establishing an Industry and Community Reference Group to the National Biosecurity Committee

 - setting national priorities for biosecurity research and development.

 - delivering two major components of the second phase of the $1.1 billion National Landcare Program (NLP), commencing in 1 July 2018—Regional Land Partnerships and Smart Farms.

-Biosecurity Matters community website, including ‘Don’t be a Jeff’—a suite of short animated videos.
+- delivering the Biosecurity Matters community website, including ‘Don’t be a Jeff’—a suite of short animated videos.